dfornis/dfornis/content/post/predicting-search-data/index.md

 author = "Hugo Authors"
 title = "Predicting movement patterns with R" date = "2021-01-31" description = "The pandemic has rendered the standard tool set for making predictions less effective.
 So let's try something different.
-An unconventional theory and a simple model."
+Narrative economics, Google data and a simple model."

 tags = [
     "r",